-You have to keep in mind that your prospects will see numerous other ads from 47 other landscaping businesses who do exactly what you do.
+You have to keep in mind that your prospects will see numerous other ads from 47 other landscaping businesses that do exactly what you do.
 Often, some of your competitors will be print advertising in the same publication you’re in.
-Your ad should tell them in just a few words what makes your business stand out from the rest.
+Your ad should tell them what makes your business stand out from the rest in just a few words.

 #3.
 The design layout focuses the eye on the wrong thing.

 Take the 2-second test.
 What is the first thing you notice when you glance at your ad in 2 seconds?
 Show your ad to 10 people and ask them the same question if the first thing people notice isn’t the headline or an attention-grabbing photo your design layout is bringing attention to the wrong thing.

 #4.
 The text in the ad is not easy to read.